anmolsharma152/portfolio-website/README.md

 # Anmol Sharma - Portfolio Website

-A modern, interactive portfolio website built with Next.js, TypeScript, and Tailwind CSS for the Buildfolio Hackathon by Manipal University Jaipur.
+A modern, interactive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 Showcasing projects, skills, and experience with a clean, responsive design and smooth animations.

 ## 🚀 Features